-'''

 socket = TCPOpen("",6784,100)

-'''

-Once a socket has been opened with the TCPOpen() instruction, serial data may be received with a SerialIn() instruction.
-The following is an example of this instruction.
-For more information on this instruction, see the CRBasic Editor help.
+Once a socket has been opened with the TCPOpen() instruction, serial data may be received with a SerialIn() Instruction.
+An example of this instruction is shown below.
+The first parameter is the string variable into which the incoming serial data will be stored.
+The second parameter is the socket returned by the TCPOpen() instruction.
+The third parameter is the timeout.
+The fourth parameter is the termination character.
+The last parameter is the maximum number of characters to expect per input.
+For more information on this instruction, see the CRBasic Editor Help.